evaleek/spark/README.md

 ## Planned features

-On platforms where it is supported (X11, Win32, potentially Wayland with an extension) Spark exposes/will expose the window event queue for direct polling.
+On platforms where it is supported (X11, Win32, potentially Wayland with an extension) xwin exposes/will expose the window event queue for direct polling.
 On all platforms, an emulated event queue will be provided for a unified cross-platform interface.